exercism/javascript/exercises/concept/fruit-picker/.docs/instructions.md

 ## 4. Simplify handling placed orders

-Your customers are now able to place fruit orders via your portal, however, you notice that you are invoking the `orderFromGrocer` function in many different places across your codebase, each time having to pass in a `query` and the 2 `callback` functions as arguments.
-Seeing an opportunity to refactor your code, you think it would be simpler if you could place an order by just passing the `variety` and `quanity` of fruit required.
+Your customers are now able to place fruit orders via your portal, however, you notice that you are invoking the `orderFromGrocer` function in many different places across your codebase, each time having to pass in a `query` and the two `callback` functions as arguments.
+Seeing an opportunity to refactor your code, you think it would be simpler if you could place an order by just passing the `variety` and `quantity` of fruit required.
 Define the `postOrder` helper function that takes `variety` and `quantity` as arguments and attempts to place an order with the grocer.

 ```javascript
 postOrder('peach', 100);